Workflows overview

 When to use workflows

-Typically, workflows are used to react to events.
-For example, when a user clicks on a button, you want to react to the click and do something.
-"Do something" is the workflow.
-You can create all kinds of logic to react to the click.
-Typical examples are setting variables, triggering events, and calling APIs.
-Check out working with workflows to see how you can create them and how to add logic.
+Use workflows to react to events.
+For example, when a user clicks on a button, you can respond to a click event and make something happen.
+"Make something happen" is the workflow.
+You can create all kinds of logic to respond to the click event.
+Typical examples include:

 Formulas in Nordcraft are pure functions.
-This means that they don't have side effects.
-Workflows, on the other hand, are designed to have effects.
+This means that they do not have side effects.
+Workflows, on the other hand, are designed to have side effects.
 They work in a "when this happens, do that" manner.

 Actions and workflows are similar, but have a few key differences:

 • Workflows are scoped, meaning they belong to a page or a component.
-They can only be executed in their scope or via a context.
+Workflows can only be executed in their scope or via a context.
 Workflow logic is created in Nordcraft's visual environment.

 • Actions are global to the project.
-They can be called from anywhere in your project.
-Also, actions are written in JavaScript and are typically used to extend Nordcraft's functionality.
+Actions can be called from anywhere in your project.
+Actions are written in JavaScript and are used to extend Nordcraft's functionality.

 Edit article